Caleb Folan: T-Team

 On 1 December 2012, after a lengthy period sidelined due to a previous injury, Folan announced on his official Twitter page that he had joined T-Team in the Malaysia Super League and it was confirmed shortly after.
 Folan scored in the team's first pre-season game against Malaysia Super League outfit ATM FA and again on his home debut in a 2–2 draw against close rivals Terengganu FA.

 But, on 27 March 2013, after struggling to find his previous form, Folan left the club by mutual consent after failing to score in 10 appearances.

 Bradford City

 On 28 September 2013, after training with Bradford City, Folan signed a three-month contract with the club.
 He made his debut on 5 October, in a 2–0 win against Walsall.
 Folan left Bradford City on 26 December 2013.

 In March 2014 Folan turned down an offer to play for the North American Soccer League Canadian based outfit FC Edmonton in pursuit to return and play his football in Asia.

-Kanbawza FC
+Kanbawza

 Folan spent the 2015 season with Kanbawza FC of the Myanmar National League; he scored 13 goals from 17 league appearances.